 I believe that most Indonesians can relate that they prefer crunchy cookies than soft cookies.
 Most cookies we have in Indonesia are super dry, crunchy, crumbly so that they last for a longer time.

 So, I did my little research by making three kinds of oatmeal cookies, but with different textures each – soft, crispy and chewy, and crunchy oatmeal cookies.
+For the soft oatmeal cookies, I used my previous Almond and Raisin Oatmeal Cookies.
 Unsurprisingly, 6 out of 7 of my family members choose these Crunchy Oatmeal Raisin Cookies.

 No matter which cookie style suits you, I believe that cookie makes this world a better place.